ServXGlobal-int/.github/profile/README.md

 ## ServXGlobal – GitHub

 Welcome to the official GitHub organization for **ServXGlobal**.
-This space hosts infrastructure templates, scripts, and internal tools used across environments and customer projects.
+This space hosts customer and internal products, infrastructure templates, scripts, and internal tools used across environments.

 ---

 ### Purpose

-- Centralize code for **infrastructure, automation, customer projects and configuration**.
+- Centralize code for **infrastructure, automation, customer projects and internal products**.
 - Enable **collaboration and version control** across teams.
 - Support **CI/CD**, monitoring, and operations workflows.